Interdisciplinary Early Childhood Education Faculty

 Dr. Flanagan’s research focuses on supporting secondary students across content areas with a specific focus on written expression.
 She explores the effectiveness of and classroom usability of procedural facilitators and technology-based supports for written expression for students with and without learning disabilities.

 Donna Brostek Lee is a clinical assistant professor in the Department of Early Childhood, Special Education and Rehabilitation Counseling.
 Prior to starting at UK, Dr. Lee was an assistant professor and the co-coordinator of the Teaching Children with Visual Impairments and Orientation & Mobility with Children programs at Western Michigan University.
-Her specialty is working with children who are blind and visually impaired and she has been charged with the task of starting the new program to train Teachers of the Visually Impaired here at UK.
-Classes are expected to start in the fall of 2013.
+Her specialty is working with children who are blind and visually impaired.
+Dr. Lee established the Teacher Preparation Program in Visual Impairments which started admitting graduate students in the fall of 2013.
+She is currently working on the undergraduate aspect of the program.

 Dr. Lee is very active in the Association for Education and Rehabilitation of the Blind and Visually Impaired (AER) and is currently the chair for the Personnel Preparation Division.
 She also has been a co-director of the Michigan Sports Education Camp for Youths with Visual Impairments for the past three years.
 Her research interests include sleep problems in young children who are blind and electronic travel aids for the blind.
 Most recently, Dr. Lee helped to develop an iOS app (iPad, iPhone, and iPod Touch) called ViA with the Braille Institute of America and the American Printing House for the Blind (APH).
 Dr. Lee provides training across the country on the use of iOS devices with the blind and visually impaired.